 How to Reapply Sunscreen Over Makeup

 Daily sun protection is a fundamental part of any daily skincare regimen.
 With just a few drops of sunscreen, you help shield your skin from harmful UV rays and sun-induced skin damage.
 If sunscreen is already a part of your daily skincare routine, you’re well on your way to ensuring healthy skin as you age.
+If sunscreen isn't part of your daily routine yet, you should invest in a daily SPF, like our Daily Deflector mineral face sunscreen.
 But did you know that just one sunscreen application in the morning isn't enough to last all day?
 While applying sunscreen in the morning is better than not applying it at all, for reliable sun protection, it's necessary to reapply frequently.
 In fact, experts recommend reapplying your SPF every two hours for uninterrupted sun protection for the face.

 While the reapplication may be great for your skin, applying sunscreen over makeup can feel like a challenge.
 Luckily, there are ways that you can reapply sunscreen without smudging your early-morning makeup.
 Discover how to reapply sunscreen over makeup like an expert below!

 1. Add Sunscreen to Your AM Skincare Routine

 To efficiently protect your skin from sun exposure, don’t just invest in a quality sunscreen.
 Find one that supports your AM skincare routine by working well with your makeup as it acts as a first layer of protection.
 If you’re wondering how much SPF for face protection, we recommend selecting a broad-spectrum sunscreen with an SPF 30 or more.
 Broad-spectrum sunscreens work to protect skin from both UVA and UVB rays, both of which are damaging to your epidermis.